Sujata1/AmazoneStore/README.md

  Enter product id and quantity you would like to purchase.
  App will give error if store has insufficient quantity and prompt you to enter another quantity.

-    app will give error for wrong item quantity format
+ #add screen shot amazonCustomerFig2.png

+ Customer will be prompted for wrong product ID and invalid order quanntity (Check following images)

     Once finished, app will check if product is valid.